 Something to keep in mind is that you’ll need to roll your cookies in the powdered sugar substitute one at a time while they are still warm.

-This gives your cookies a light coating and that makes it easier for more powdered sweeteners to adhere to the cookie once it has had time to fully cool on a baking rack.
-This extra step allows for the powdered sweetener to adhere to the cookie better.
+This gives your gluten-free Mexican wedding cookies a light coating, and that makes it easier for more powdered sweeteners to adhere to the cookie once it has had time to fully cool on a baking rack.

 The Ingredients Needed

-With only a few basic ingredients, you can have a traditional-tasting cookie just like your mom and grandma made, without the worry of too many carbs.
+With only a few basic ingredients, you can have a traditional-tasting cookie, just like your mom and grandma made, without the worry of too many carbs.

 Best Powdered Sugar Substitute